EffectiveProgramming-Websites/com.effectiveprogramming.blog/workstation/_posts/2020-05-16-mechanical-keyboards-basics.md

 One of the more obvious distinctions has to do with the keyboard size and number of keys.
 Full-size keyboards typically have 4 sections: function keys, QWERTY keys, arrow and auxilliary keys, and then a number keypad.
 TKL (Tenkeyless) keyboards are similar to full size keyboards but do not include a number keypad section.
 This results in a width of about 80% of a full size keyboard.
 Mini keyboards shrink down even further and do so on 2 dimensions - dropping both the aux/arrow key and function key sections.
 This results in an overall size reduction of 60% that of a full size keyboard.

-If this all makes sense to you, checkout my [followup article]({% post_url /workstation/2020-05-16-mechanical-keyboards-favorites %}) where I discuss my actual favorites!
+If this all makes sense to you, checkout my [followup article]({% post_url /workstation/2020-05-16-mechanical-keyboards-favorites %}) where I discuss my favorites!